top of page

 Video: MARK J. CAIRNS

-From its spacious rear cabin, capable of accommodating up to 16 personnel, to its then advanced avionics and navigational systems, as well as offensive and defensive systems, the helicopter showcased the technological advancements of its day.
+The Puma's spacious rear cabin, capable of accommodating up to 16 personnel, to its then advanced avionics and navigational systems, as well as offensive and defensive systems, the helicopter showcased the technological advancements of its day.

 The amazing snarling Tiger nose art of 230 Squadron on Puma HC1 Helicopter XW222